ricoloic/Rocket_Elevators_Controllers/FOR_CODEBOXX.md

 > - the parenthesis, the brackets and the curly brackets could also used a little highlight

-> #### Small remark about the keyword NOT, it only gets highlighted when it is placed in front of the keyword equal
+> #### Small remark about the keyword NOT, it only gets highlighted when it is placed in front of the keyword EQUAL

 If I think of anything else I'll be updating this file